cj-mills/christianjmills-quarto/posts/fastai-book-notes/chapter-2/index.md

 ---
-categories:
-- ai
-- fastai
-- notes
-- pytorch
+title: Notes on fastai Book Ch.
+2
 date: 2022-3-14
-description: Chapter 2 covers how to train an image classification model using a custom dataset and turn it into an online application.
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
 hide: false
-layout: post
 search_exclude: false
-title: Notes on fastai Book Ch.
-2
-toc: false
+description: Chapter 2 covers how to train an image classification model using a custom dataset and turn it into an online application.
+categories: [ai, fastai, notes, pytorch]
 ---

 * [The Practice of Deep Learning](#the-practice-of-deep-learning)